adri326/veccell/README.md

 - You need a `Vec` with interior mutability
 - You only want mutable access to one element at a time
 - You want immutable access to all other elements while an element is borrowed mutably
-- You need a constant memory cost
+- You need a constant memory cost for the aliasing checks

 You would need something else if: